 BulkEstate is a company focusing on bulk real-estate deals; however, they also provide real-estate crowdlending projects.

-Crowdestor is a another recent platform; they provide both real-estate and business crowdfunding projects.
+CrowdEstate is a large platform for both real-estate and business crowdfunding loans.

 Detailed platforms comparison

-I will compare the platforms using the different criteria.
+I will compare the platforms using different criteria.

-We’ll first examine the loans themselves : loans volume, interest rate, projects diversity, and cash-flow regularity.
+We’ll first examine the loans themselves : loans volume, interest rate, projects diversity, cash-flow regularity.

 Finally, we’ll have a look at the features provided by the platform’s website : secondary market, auto-invest feature and platform usability.